ananyapillai01/Syntecxhub_Password_Manager/README.md

 A secure local password manager built using Python and cryptographic encryption techniques.

-This project stores passwords in an encrypted JSON vault using AES-based encryption provided by Fernet.
+This project stores passwords securely in an encrypted JSON vault using Fernet symmetric encryption.
 A master password is used to derive a secure encryption key with PBKDF2HMAC and SHA-256 hashing.

 Features